Tax season is upon us…yay?

 IRS Determination of Your Status

-If you still aren’t sure whether you or your ‘outside help’ is an independent contractor or not using the above factors than you can ask the IRS for an official determination.
+If you still aren’t sure whether or not you or your ‘outside help’ are an independent contractor using the above factors, then you can ask the IRS for an official determination.
 Either you or the ‘outside help’ can file a Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, and the IRS will review your particular circumstances and make an official finding.
-This can take up to six months, so if you are concerned make sure to complete this early!
+This can take up to six months, so if you are concerned, make sure to complete this early!

 Taxes as an Independent Contractor

 There is NO minimum amount that you can exclude from reporting as part of your gross income on your taxes.
-Many people have heard that if your income is under $600.00 per payer or if you do not receive a 1099-MISC, Miscellaneous Income, form than you do not have to report, but that is not true.
+Many people have heard that if your income is under $600.00 per payer or if you do not receive a 1099-MISC, Miscellaneous Income form, then you do not have to report, but that is not true.
 All taxable income, even that gained as an independent contractor, must be reported on Form 1040.
 What is taxable income you ask?
-In general all income received in monetary form, property form, or through services is taxable unless there is a specific exemption.
+In general, all income received in monetary form, property form, or through services is taxable unless there is a specific exemption.
 Some examples of non-taxable income are child-support, welfare benefits, and cash rebates from a manufacturer.
 IRS & Reporting Miscellaneous Income

 Taxes for Your Independent Contractor

 If you have determined that your ‘outside help’ is an independent contractor, you may have to file a Form 1099-MISC.
 According to the IRS, this form will be required if the following four factors are met:

 - You made the payment to someone who is not your employee;

 - You made the payment for services in the course of your trade or business (including government agencies and nonprofit organizations);